MA EPHT - Lead

 How can lead affect my health?

 There is no safe level of lead.
-Exposure to lead can cause serious health effects, especially during pregnancy, infancy (both formula-fed and breastfed), and early childhood before age 6.
+Exposure to lead can cause serious health effects, especially during pregnancy, infancy, and early childhood before age 6.

 Some health effects to infants and children include decreases in IQ and attention span.
 Lead exposure can also result in new or worsened learning and behavior problems.
-The children of those who are exposed to lead before or during pregnancy may be at increased risk of these harmful health effects.
+Children exposed before birth may be at increased risk of these harmful health effects.

-Adults have increased risks of heart disease, high blood pressure, kidney or nervous system problems.
+Adults have increased risks of heart disease, high blood pressure, kidney damage, or nervous system impacts.

 Risk of health effects depends on how much a person is exposed to, as well as personal factors such as age, sex, and current health status.
 An exposure to lead that would have little effect on an adult can have a big effect on an infant or child.